carlo-sinay/sdp2-the-dropouts-2020/README.md

 * data - all database files (to be added later)
     * logs - internal log file the program uses
 	* export - all exported data like reports
+* glade - glade files for the GUI
+    * To use download glade and open the .glade file with it.
+To add functionality, the file can be used inside Vala to build the UI and construct all the relevant callbacks and objects